-Brew Tea in Gaiwan
+Brew Tea in a Gaiwan

 Gaiwan (蓋碗), a lidded bowl without a handle, is used to brew loose and (preferably) whole leaf teas.
-It is one of the most versatile teaware passed down since Ming Dynasty of China.
+It is one of the most versatile teaware passed down since the Ming Dynasty of China.

-Most Gaiwans are made out of porcelain, a material suitable for brewing green, greener oolongs, and white teas, where the recommended brewing temperature is lower.
+Most gaiwans are made out of porcelain, a material suitable for brewing green, greener oolongs, and white teas, where the recommended brewing temperature is lower.

-One benefit of using a Gaiwan is that you can easily examine the tea leaves through each infusions, watching it unfurl and expand.
-Gaiwan can be used as a tea brewing vessel as well as a drinking vessel by drinking directly from the bowl and strain the leaves with the lid, or one's front teeth.
+One benefit of using a gaiwan is that you can easily examine the tea leaves through each infusions, watching it unfurl and expand. gaiwan can be used as a tea brewing vessel as well as a drinking vessel by drinking directly from the bowl and strain the leaves with the lid, or one's front teeth.

-Weight 4 grams of tea.
+Weigh out 4 grams of tea.